***NEWS FLASH ALERT***

 I wish the damn telephone would stop ringing.

 United States Attorney General Robert Kennedy was trying his best to ignore the phone.
-He was just finishing a working lunch with U.S. Attorney Robert Morgenthau, and was in the middle of an intense discussion on the Justice Department’s (so far failed) strategy to take down the New York mafia.
+He was just finishing a working lunch with U.S. Attorney Robert Morgenthau, and was in the middle of an intense discussion on the Justice Department’s— as yet unsuccessful—strategy to take down the New York mafia.
 It was an issue that the Attorney General cared deeply about and had staked much of his professional career on.
 It was no time for interruptions.

-But whomever was calling was persistent, and the phone continued to ring with an urgent rhythm: Five rings and then a pause of precisely five seconds, followed by five more rings and another pause.
+Whomever was calling was persistent, and the phone continued to ring with an urgent rhythm: five rings and then a pause of precisely five seconds, followed by five more rings and another pause.

 Finally, Kennedy gave in.
 “Can someone please answer the telephone?” he yelled.